emanueledalsasso/emanueledalsasso.github.io/Research.md

 - 2025 EarthVision workshop at CVPR
 - 2025 TerraBytes workshop at ICML
 - 2025 MACLEAN workshop in conjuction with ECML/PKDD 2025
+- 2026 ECML/PKDD

+## Other academic roles
+- Co-Lead of the WG-ISP of the [IEEE GRSS IADF TC](https://www.grss-ieee.org/technical-committees/image-analysis-and-data-fusion/) (from 15/09/2025)